MinimSecure/minim-openwrt-feed/README.md

 # Minim OpenWrt feed

-This feed adds Minim's open source Unum agent to OpenWrt builds.
+This feed adds [Minim][1]'s open source Unum agent to OpenWrt builds.

+> Running the Unum agent requires a Minim Labs developer account.
+> [Sign up for an account][2] on the Minim website.

 ## Usage